From academic advising to assistance with course work, Kansas State University supports your success as a student and beyond.

 Not sure what to study?
 Thinking about changing your major?
 Begin the career exploration process at the Academic and Career Information Center.
 Take a free career assessment, explore academic majors, choose career options, or enroll in a career decisions class.
 Professional career counseling as well as a Career and Life Planning class are offered by Career Development Services.

 In the classroom

 The Tutoring Center offers tutoring services in a variety of courses.
 Tutoring services are covered under tuition and do not cost any additional fees.
-Programs within K-State First and the PILOTS Program are geared toward helping freshman students.
+Programs within K-State First and University Experience and the PILOTS Program are geared toward helping freshman students.

 Educational Supportive Services provides services to help eligible students improve class performance and find the necessary academic, financial, and career resources on campus and in the community.